Vlad1slav86/Note-Taker/README.md

 ## Technologies Used

-The Note-Taker App is built using the following technologies:
+The Note-Taker is built using the following technologies:

 - Front-end:
   - HTML